 Helps us to determine the stability of tear film.

 With an external exam, the doctor looks for signs of blepharitis and also evaluates blink dynamics and the structure of the eyelids.

 Magnifying the view of the eye helps doctors evaluate the cornea and eyelids in great detail.

 In some cases, a medical condition may be the source of a patient’s dry eye syndrome.

 Treatment Options for Dry Eye Syndrome

 At Columbus Ophthalmology Associates, we offer several dry eye solutions.
 Your eye doctor will discuss your symptoms and evaluate your eyes to determine the cause of your dry eyes.
-They will then recommend a treatment plan based on the type and severity of your dry eyes.
-Your eye doctor may recommend prescription eye drops such as Restasis® (Cyclosporine) or Xiidra® (Lifitegrast).
-Other possible treatments include non-surgical procedures to unblock the Meibomian glands or the insertion of punctal plugs in the tear ducts to prevent tear drainage.
+Then they will recommend a treatment plan that may include home remedies, prescription eye drops, or in-office procedures to provide you with dry eye relief.

 Frequently Asked Questions About Dry Eye Syndrome

 Will over-the-counter eye drops fix my dry eyes?
 View